ckrickyh/bootcamp-finialProject/readme.md

 3. User Interface: This microservice provides a front-end interface for data visualization, utilizing the ECharts library for interactive and dynamic charts.
 This allows users to effectively analyze and interpret stock data.

-Docker-Compose will manage the connections between the Dockerfiles of the three microservices.
-Postman is utilized to test the functionality of the microservices.
-JSON is utilized as a common data format to facilitate communication between these services.
-Each microservice transforms data transfer objects into entities for interactions with the database.
-This microservices architecture is vital, as it enables changes to be made to one service without impacting the others.
-For example, switching the data source from Finnhub to Yahoo or updating the user interface will not modify the program of other microservices.
-Exposed localhost 8102 will be used
+Docker-Compose manages the connections between the Dockerfiles of three microservices.
+During app development, Postman is utilized to test their functionality.
+JSON acts as a common data format, enabling seamless communication among the services.
+Each microservice transforms data transfer objects into entities for database interactions.
+Port 8102 is exposed for external access, while port 8092 is designated for internal communication.

+This microservices architecture is vital because it allows changes to one service without impacting the others.
+For example, switching the data source from Finnhub to Yahoo or updating the user interface does not affect the other microservices.

 **Redis**: Fast data retrieval is facilitated by Redis, which efficiently manages stable data that changes infrequently.
 The Redis cache is cleared every 30 seconds to reflect real-time updates.
 In a practical scenario, where stock history is relevant, data retention would be adjusted to 24 hours, after which the system queries the database to refresh the Redis cache.